 MINIMUM JOB QUALIFICATIONS:

-Bachelor’s degree required with 8-10 years’ experience with a track record of successful major gifts solicitations in $100,000+ donor category, with preference for experience at the high six and seven-figure levels.
+Bachelor’s degree required with 8-10 years’ experience with a track record of successful major gifts solicitations in $100,000+ donor category.

 KNOWLEDGE, SKILLS, AND ABILITIES REQUIRED:

 Excellent written and verbal communication skills, strong organizational and managerial capabilities, ability to prioritize and manage multiple tasks also required.
 Fundraising experience in a healthcare setting a plus.
 Public speaking experience and effectiveness necessary, along with the ability to communicate and work with people of all levels.
 Must exercise significant judgment and confidentiality in working with prospects, volunteers and Institute staff.
 Some travel and evening and weekend work may be required.
 Microsoft Office Suite familiarity necessary.

 This position will evaluate current programs and create and execute approved plans to expand and diversify the donors and participants for the events assigned in order to broaden our donor base and create even more inclusive events.
 Experience with diverse donors is a plus.

 This position is considered remote, 0-1 days onsite at 10 Brookline Place, Brookline, MA each week.

 DIVISION OF PHILANTHROPY INCLUSION, DIVERSITY, & EQUITY COMMITMENT STATEMENT: